Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Introduction

 This paper proposes the first model for solving the unsupervised TTS problem.
-We decompose training the model into two tasks, one unsupervised ASR task and one supervised TTS task.
-The second supervised TTS task uses pseudo-transcripts obtained by solving the first task.
-Our model takes advantage of \wavtovecu/~\cite{Baevski2021-wav2vec-u}, the best publicly available unsupervised ASR system, and can generalize seamlessly to future updates of the \wavtovecu/ model.
+We decompose training the model into two tasks, learning an alignment module that assigns a single pseudo-transcript to each utterance and learning a synthesis module that learns from pseudo-text and utterance pairs.
+The alignment module is motivated by the best publicly available unsupervised ASR system, \wavtovecu/~\cite{Baevski2021-wav2vec-u}, and can generalize seamlessly to future updates of the \wavtovecu/ model.
 We conduct our unsupervised TTS experiments on seven languages.
 We further provide an in-depth analysis of the effect of several components on unsupervised TTS performance, including the grapheme-to-phoneme (G2P) converter and the vocoder.